 It’s important to acknowledge what your heart wants.
 Just because you want something doesn’t mean that you have to act on it; you always have a choice.

 “Besides,” I added, “do you think the inventors of Monopoly or Trivial Pursuit care about what people think?”
 He grinned.

-During the rest of our personal success coaching, Murray practiced the skills and form of creating by inventing a prototype board game that we played on the last night of the workshop.
-It was a great success and I was a proud and happy coach.
+Murray practiced the skills and form of creating by inventing a prototype board game.
+We all played on the last night of the workshop.

 As Murray worked on creating small and medium practice results, another “childish” whim surfaced—his long-time desire to brew high quality beer from scratch, using organic ingredients.

 Over the next couple of years, Murray built the U-Brew into a solid business success.
 Many islanders came to him to brew their own wine and beer.
 Then, after a couple of years, sold it, and made a tiny profit.

 He envisioned it as a “zero-emissions” operation; all wastes re-cycled or turned into marketable organic products like exotic mushrooms and pond-raised catfish.

 Success — In Work and Life!

-Although Murray’s Brewery hasn’t quite reached zero emissions, the last time I talked with Murray, he said has new partners who share his vision, and want to grow their own organic hops.
+Although the brewery hadn’t quite reached zero emissions, the last time I talked with Murray, he said has new partners who share his vision, and want to grow their own organic hops.

-And, as well as becoming a great local and regional success, much appreciated by locals and visitors alike, the brewery has won numerous gold, silver and bronze medals at National Brewing contests.
+As well as becoming a local and regional success, much appreciated by locals and visitors alike, the brewery won numerous gold, silver and bronze medals at National Brewing contests.

-Although starting his businesses was stressful, Murray is happier now that he is focused on what matters to him.
-He is more energized now that his path has heart, and that path is leading him toward a life and career he truly cares about.
+Although starting both businesses was stressful, Murray is happy that he is focused on what truly matters to him.
+He is more energized since he discovered his path with heart, and followed that path toward a life and career he truly cares about.

-“It isn’t always easy,” he told me recently, “but it is what I want to do.
+“It isn’t always easy,” he told me, “but it is what I want to do.
 And that’s a lot better than trying to live up to other people’s expectations or “shoulding” on myself.”

-Then he added, “Having a personal success coach really did make the whole thing a lot easier.”
+Then he added, “Your coaching made the whole process a lot easier.”